thomasv314/roku-ruby/README.md

 - only works with the first Roku device it finds on your network..
 I only have one device to tests against, unsure what happens otherwise
 - search functionality is implemented per Roku docs instructions, doesnt work though
 - need a insert mode for text fields
-- need to write tests
 - power off isn't documented.. -.-
 - should highlight buttons on CLI screen when pressed
 - should highlight numeric keys when N command activated